alfredkam/PHYLO/README.md

 License
 =====

 PHYLO is released under the McGill - License, which has been specifically designed for human-computing and crowdsourcing software developments.
-Learn more at https://github.com/McGill-CSB/PHYLO/blob/master/McGill-LICENSE.txt <br>
+Learn more at https://github.com/McGill-CSB/PHYLO/blob/master/McGill-LICENCE.txt<br>
 Copyright (2012) McGill University, Alfred Kam, Jerome Waldispuhl and other contributors.

 Getting Started